 What is the Swimmer’s Cut?

-This cut has more open areas in the shoulder for easy maneuverability and increased range of motion.
-The cut also decreases the weight of the armor plate for better portability.
+Swimmer’s cut is a special type of cut applied to body armor to provide protection and mobility.
+This cut has more open areas in the shoulders for easy maneuverability and increased range of motions.
+It also decreases the weight of the armor plate for better portability.

 what is swimmers cut body armor

-Body armors with swimmer’s cut protect your vital organs, but the open areas decrease protection for the surrounding organs.
+Body armors with swimmer’s cut protect your vital organs but the open areas reduce the protection level for the surrounding organs.
+The swimmer’s cut is perfect for those who need to stay comparatively more active in the field with more movements.

 What is the Shooter’s Cut?

+The shooter’s cut is also a body armor cut that provides maximum protection but limits the agility of the wearer.
 These plates are also a bit heavier than the swimmer’s cut plates.
 This is the most commonly found cut in standard body armor.

 what is shooters cut body armor

-The shooter’s cut offers better protection by sacrificing some range of motion.
+The shooter’s cut features a 45° cut on the shoulder side to provide some mobility to its user and offers better protection by sacrificing some range of motion.
 Weapon shouldering is also easier with the shooter’s cut.

-Swimmers Cut vs Shooters Cut: What’s the Difference
+Swimmers Cut vs Shooters Cut: What’s the Difference?

 Weight

-The Swimmer’s cut
+The Swimmer’s Cut

 As there is less protective material, the swimmer’s cut naturally makes the armor plate a bit lighter.
 This is the biggest difference between a swimmer’s cut and a shooter’s cut.